 Option 2: You could have the third-row passengers step on the bench seat with their dusty, grimy shoes, then fold their legs up like an Olympic hurdler and catapult themselves over the bench seat into the third row.
 Warning: This only works for kids small enough to squeeze between the top of the bench seat and the roof of the car.

-Option 3: If you only have one third-row passenger, you can keep half of the third row folded flat and have your child climb in and out of the SUV through the cargo door and hope nobody calls child services to report that you're locking your kids in the "trunk" of your vehicle.
+Option 3: If you only have one third-row passenger, you can keep half of the third row folded flat and have your child climb in and out of the SUV through the cargo door and hope nobody calls child services to report that you're locking your kids in the "trunk" of your car.

 Option 4: You can get captain's chairs and have your kids walk through the passageway between the second-row seats to get to the third row.

 Instead, why not do away with this useless center seat (Volvo XC90, I'm talking to you) and turn it into a passageway for easy access to the third row?
 Even when there's a center console between the two captain's chairs, kids can easily step over the console and into the third row when needed.
-Also, you typically have much more flexibility in the positioning of each captain's chair, so you can adjust the seat back to more easily accommodate child-safety seats of different sizes.
+Also, you typically have much more flexibility in the positioning of each captain's chair, so you can adjust the seatback to more easily accommodate child-safety seats of different sizes.

-Even better, with captain's chairs, there seems to be an innate calm that happens between siblings in the car when they each have their own defined space.
+Even better, with captain's chairs there seems to be an innate calm that happens between siblings in the car when they each have their own defined space.

 Do you and your family have a three-row SUV with either a second-row bench seat or captain's chairs?
 If so, what are the pros and cons of each option for your family?
 Tell us in the comment section below.

 Cars.com photos by Kristin Varela